 I’m sure Bom didn’t take me the most direct route from My Son back to Da Nang and Marble Mountains.
 He took me along some roads that were more mud than solid ground, then we had to find a detour around a fallen tree in the road, and then onto a “raft” on the river that was designed for ferrying motorbikes.
 Despite the fact we were miles from a main road, we were about the 7th bike there.

-Finally, after that unnecessary but totally awesome detour through rural Vietnamese life, and after Bom had stopped for a piss next to that war memorial, we were back in the city, and at the base of Marble Mountains.
+Finally, after that unnecessary but totally awesome detour through rural Vietnamese life, and after Bom had stopped for a bathroom break next to that war memorial, we were back in the city, and at the base of Marble Mountains.
 I ventured up, snapping a few photos of a giant Buddha on the way up and of the view over the city when I reached the top.

 It had been a perfect day.
 My entire trip was time-limited and I wasn’t expecting to squeeze much out of east Vietnam, but Hoi An, My Son and Marble Mountains in one day was a job done but with a lot of gaps, like an electrician coming to your house to put in a new fuse box but leaving lots of loose wiring – another visit is necessary to finish the job.
-Although my not returning to Vietnam anytime soon isn’t a safety hazard, so that was a pretty crappy analogy really.
+Although my not returning to Vietnam anytime soon isn’t a safety hazard, so that was a pretty poor analogy really.

 Anyway, the moral of the story is that war is bad, unless you have Indiana Jones movies to watch to make yourself feel better.